creativescala/creative-scala/book/src/pages/expressive-expressions/04-creating-color.md

 - *saturation*, which is a number between 0 and 1 giving the intensity of the color from a drab gray to a pure color; and
 - *lightness* between 0 and 1 giving the color a brightness varying from black to pure white.

-@:fref(pictures:color-wheel) shows how colors vary as we change hue and lightness, and @:fref(pictures:saturation) shows the effect of changing saturation.
+The picture below shows how colors vary as we change hue and lightness.

-@:figure{ img = "src/pages/pictures/color-wheel.pdf+svg", key = "#fig:pictures:color-wheel", caption = "A color wheel showing changes in hue (rotations) and lightness (distance from the center) with saturation fixed at 1." }
+@:figure{ img = "color-wheel.svg", key = "#fig:expressive-expressions:color-wheel", caption = "A color wheel showing changes in hue (rotations) and lightness (distance from the center) with saturation fixed at 1." }

+The picture below shows the effect of changing saturation.

-@:figure{ img = "src/pages/pictures/saturation.pdf+svg", key = "#fig:pictures:saturation", caption = "A gradient showing how changing saturation effects color, with hue and lightness held constant.
+@:figure{ img = "saturation.svg", key = "#fig:expressive-expressions:saturation", caption = "A gradient showing how changing saturation effects color, with hue and lightness held constant.
 Saturation is zero on the left and one on the right." }

 We can construct a color in the HSL representation using the `Color.hsl` method.
 This method takes as parameters the hue, saturation, and lightness.
 The hue is an `Angle`.
 We can convert a `Double` to an `Angle` using the `degrees` (or `radians`) methods.